Oh, and remember to read from right to left

 The loss of this language led the collectors of knowledge, around 200 years before the birth of our Savior, YaHshua, the Greeks and Romans to call together a group of 70, as the story goes, Jewish religious leaders somewhere around Alexandria to put together a Greek version of the Hebrew Writings before they were completely gone, as the Jewish/Hebrew populations were not long speaking this language.
 Thus was born the Septuagint (Latin, meaning seventy or seven something) upon which all Modern day Jewish translations are based.

 How reliable is the Hebrew Language?
 It is as reliable as any language.
 Let’s have a brief look at the language so many rely on for study.
 Please, don’t mistake what I am trying to convey here – the scholars of Hebrew, Jewish or non-Jewish can be very useful in your research and study, but they are not the end all, and the language YaHWeH used when communicating with Moses and the writing of the LAW or Torah, was not in the language of Heaven, but of man, a language the people of Israel spoke for 400 years under Egyptian rule.
 Even the name of Moses is of Egyptian origin, and only adopted – adopted into Hebrew?
 Really, it would not be hard to imagine a people living so closely with a dominate society to adopt the language of that dominate society.
 It is very likely that the Israelite people were not speaking the ancient Hebrew language of their fathers Abraham, Isaac, Jacob (Israel), and Esau.
 After 400 years of domination it most likely that when the children of Israel left Egypt they spoke Egyptian, in whatever dialect it may have been at the time.
 Then, when they returned to Canaan it is well known the people of Israel picked up and began to use various words and phrases found in the Canaanite languages and dialect from the region they returned to.
 For example, Baal, was not the name used for an Egyptian god and yet we find this name, and terms surrounding this Canaanite god throughout the Hebrew writings.
-This also demonstrates how easily the people of Israel adopted neighboring languages as their own.
+This also demonstrates how easily the people of Israel adopted neighbouring languages as their own.
 All the time they spent wandering in the wilderness it would be a good guess they spoke the same language as the Egyptians.
 Still, the Hebrew language from Abraham is lost, he, being a true Hebrew, a people but the people from the north the land of Canaan.

-Remember, Jacob a child of Isaac had two wives and from these came 12 children who then became known as Israelites.
+Remember, Jacob a child of Isaac had two wives and from these came 12 children who then became known as Israelite.
 After these 12 tribes of families came out of Egypt others, not of Israel, had joined with them.
 Caleb and his family being but one example.

 Caleb, in Joshua 14:14 and Numbers 32:12, is identified as a member of the Kenezite family of people (Gen 15:19) and adopted into the Israelite tribe of Judah (Num 13:6).
 Caleb stood with Joshua (YaHshua) in their report of the people they spied on in the land of Canaan.
 Caleb was given an area of land around Mt Hebron as his birthright because of his loyalty to YaHWeH.
 So, where is this Kenezite family now?
 Mixed in with the Jewish side of Israel, would be my guess.
 He and his family are but one example of a non-Israelite become part of Israel the people commonly called the Jews of today.

 Some still want to argue that the Jews of today are really Hebrews but the Hebrew are only a part of what we call Israel or Jews.
 This, of course, is a forced truth revealed to us in Col 3:9-11 where we are told that as converts and professing YaHshua as our Savior there is “…neither Jew nor Greek…”.
 Here is a question: Was Abraham, an Israelite?
 Remember, it is to Abraham we become linked in Faith, as the Father of the Faithful.
 He was a Hebrew, but not an Israelite, not a Jew.
-The Israelites may have come from his blood but he did not come from them.
-Only those out of the line of Jacob, whose name was changed to Israel, can be called Israelites and of these there were 12 tribes and with the division of Joseph tribe, after the 400 years Egyptian domination they became 13 tribes – Joseph’s inheritance split between his two sons, Ephraim and Manasseh.
+The Israelis may have come from his blood but he did not come from them.
+Only those out of the line of Jacob, whose name was changed to Israel, can be called Israelis and of these there were 12 tribes and with the division of Joseph tribe, after the 400 years Egyptian domination they became 13 tribes – Joseph’s inheritance split between his two sons, Ephraim and Manasseh.

 With all of this in the background of history over thousands of years we can understand why a new language will come to the People of the Living God at the return our King and Savior, YaHshua.
 A prophetic word, a promise and the time of this promise is not now but still in the future.
 The context sets the timing of this event –